 The album features more of the imaginative mash-up arrangements that The Piano Guys are already famous for, including sources ranging from Michael Jackson to Mozart, The Bourne Identity to David Guetta.
 It also includes an original song and innovative takes on hits by One Direction, Adele and Christina Perri.

 But just who are The Piano Guys?
 Actually, there's only one piano player, Jon Schmidt, and one other instrumentalist, Steven Sharp Nelson, on cello.
-Yet the other three - Paul Anderson, Tel Stewart and Al van der Beek - are equally significant members of the group.
+Yet the other two - Paul Anderson and Al van der Beek - are equally significant members of the group.
 The Piano Guys' name comes from Anderson's piano store in St. George, Utah, which was called The Piano Guys.
 Looking for an alternative to low-yield conventional advertising, Anderson devised a Facebook promotional page and YouTube channel featuring the most famous pianist he could find -- local pianist, Jon Schmidt.
 A self-described "New Age Classical" player, Schmidt was indeed well-established locally, thanks to eight albums and seven piano books of his song transcriptions.
 He also performed concerts throughout Utah, one of which featured a young guest artist, Steven Sharp Nelson, who adventurously combined traditional cello playing with percussion effects.
 "I was 15 when I met Jon and started playing with him," Nelson recalls.
 "I had to get a ride to shows!
 But we've had a great brotherhood that's now lasted 20 years."